 - The R&D Director sets a meeting with other Business Units Directors to share his concerns

-- The PLM “task force” assists a first serie of demonstrations
+- The PLM “task force” assists a first series of demonstrations

 - The Task Force iterates with the shortlisted provider(s) to refine the proposal(s)